-For TREC 2002 we decided to process the top 20 documents returned by Oakpi.
-Experimentation not complete at the time of the test run subsequently showed we should have considered about five times this number of documents as on average the top twenty documents only contained answers for about 60% of the questions [13].
+For TREC 2002 we decided to process the top 20 documents returned by Okapi.
+Experimentation not complete at the time of the test run subsequently showed we should have considered about five times this number of documents as on average the top twenty documents only contained answers for about 60% of the questions while the top 100 documents contained on average answers for about 85% of the questions [13] (of course the more documents examined per question, the greater the number of entities which can potentially be confused with the answer).

-We were, however, able to exploit the results of numerous experiments carried out on the different sizes of passage using a random sample of 100 TREC-9 and TREC 2001 questions.
+Okapi supports passage retrieval which can be parameterised by setting a minimum passage length, a maximum passage length and a step value controlling how the passage window is moved over the text.
+We experimented with different sizes of passage using a random sample of 100 TREC-9 and TREC 2001 questions as queries against the TREC-2001 document collection.
 These experiments are documented in [13] and their main results are detailed in Table 1.
 The definition of the data in each column of the table is as follows:

-%ABD the percentage of questions for which at least one relevant answer bearing document was found in the retrieved data.

-Correct Answers the number of questions for which the exact answer returned by the system matched one of the Perl patterns supplied for that question.
+- Coverage the percentage of questions for which at least one relevant answer bearing passage was found in the retrieved data. - Correct Answers the number of questions for which the exact answer returned by the system matched one of the Perl patterns supplied for that question.